Brassington Formation

 The Brassington Formation is a geological formation in the United Kingdom, and the country's most significant onshore Miocene deposit. it is preserved as around 60 inliers in karsts of Carboniferous limestone, specifically the Peak Limestone Group, in a triangular region on the borders of the Staffordshire and Derbyshire counties.
-The lithology largely consists of unconsolidated sand with clay and minor silt components.
-Pebble beds are also a significant component.
-It is divided up into three members, which are in ascending order the Kirkham Member, Bees Nest Member and the Kenslow Member.
-The Kenslow Member is dated to the Serravallian to Tortonian stages based on palynology.
+As traditionally defined, the lithology largely consists of unconsolidated sand with clay and minor silt components, though the only unambiguously Miocene parts are clay dominated.
+It is divided up into several members, though the Miocene nature of several of these members has been contested.
+The unambiguously Miocene aged Kenslow Member is dated to the Serravallian to Tortonian stages based on palynology.

 Lithology

-The main source rocks for the Brassington Formation are the Triassic sandstones of the Sherwood Sandstone Group.
+The main source rocks for the Brassington Formation as traditionally defined are the Triassic sandstones of the Sherwood Sandstone Group.
+Three members are traditionally recognised, the Kenslow Member, the Kirkham Member and Bees Nest Member.
+A 2026 study argued that the Kirkham and Bees Nest members are actually autochthonous Triassic sediments, representative of the Sherwood Sandstone Group and Mercia Mudstone Group respectively, and that the Kenslow Member and the newly defined Friden Member were the only genuinely Miocene parts of the succession.

 Kirkham Member

 The Lithology of the Kirkham member consists of up to 40–50 m of cream or white coloured (originally red coloured) kaolinitic fluvial derived unfossiliferous sand, gravel and pebble beds, possibly with local cementation.